Mr-1504/fashion-sales-management-web-application/README.md

-# Fashion Sales Management Website App
+# Fashion Sales Management Web Application

 This repository contains a web application designed for managing fashion sales efficiently.
 It offers tools to handle products, customers, orders, and other essential business operations, making it suitable for small to medium-sized fashion retail businesses.